Contact (1997 American film): NASA

 The scene where the NASA scientists give Arroway the "cyanide pill" caused some controversy during production and when the film came out.
 Gerald D. Griffin, the film's NASA advisor, insisted that NASA has never given any astronaut a cyanide pill "just in case", and that if an astronaut truly wished to commit suicide in space, all they would have to do is cut off their oxygen supply.
-However, Carl Sagan insisted that NASA did indeed give out cyanide pills, and they did it for every mission an astronaut has ever flown.
-Zemeckis said that because of the two radically different assertions, the truth is unknown, but he left the suicide pill scene in the movie, as it seemed more suspenseful that way, and it was also in line with Sagan's beliefs and vision of the film.
+However, Sagan insisted that NASA had given cyanide pills to every astronaut on every mission.
+Zemeckis left the suicide pill in the film to add suspense and because it was consistent with Sagan's beliefs and vision of the film.

 Along with being NASA Technical Consultant for the project, Griffin had a cameo in the role of "Dynamics" in Mission Control.
 He was a technical advisor for Ron Howard's 1995 film Apollo 13.
 While working for NASA during the Apollo Program, he was a flight director for that mission, among others, and in the 1980s was director of the Johnson Space Center.

 SETI

-SETI.org published a review of the film in 2011, where they gave a side-by-side chart of a few relevant details from the film, and how they differed from reality.
+In 2011, Seti.org published a review of the film where they gave a side-by-side chart of a few relevant details from the film, and how they differed from reality.
 One example being that, despite having 27 radio telescopes, the VLA is actually smaller and less sensitive than the Arecibo Observatory—making Arecibo a better location for SETI work, if possibly a less photogenic filming location than the VLA.
-Despite these small inconsistencies, they maintained that "Contact is indescribably more accurate in its depiction of SETI than any Hollywood film in history."
+Despite these inconsistencies, they maintained that "Contact is indescribably more accurate in its depiction of SETI than any Hollywood film in history".